When You Submit a Photo for Customization

-The beauty of your instrument, as displayed on your new shirt, is only as good as the photograph you provide us with.
+The beauty of your custom design will be as good as the photograph you provide us with.
 Here are a few tips that will help us get a great result:

-• The photo should be taken from a direct, flat-on to the top (of the guitar) perspective, not at an angle.
+- The photo should in most cases be taken from a direct, flat-on to the top (of the instrument) perspective, not at an angle.
 You should not be able to see much if any of the sides of the instrument.
-All our custom designs work with that perspective.
+Most of our custom designs work with that perspective.

-• If your design requires a full instrument (full body to the head stock) then make sure that’s what your photo shows.
-If it doesn’t need to show the entire instrument (for guitar designs), zoom in and capture mostly just the body, along with a dozen frets or so. (approx 6” of the neck showing beyond the body)
+- If your design requires a full object image (i.e. - guitar, full body to the head stock) then make sure that’s what your photo shows.
+If it doesn’t need to show the entire thing, zoom in and capture mostly just the body, or the part you want to show,

-• Take the photo in good (preferably daytime) light, but not direct sunlight.
+- Take the photo in good (preferably in the daytime) light, but not direct sunlight.

-• Take the shot with the subject against a plain background, that contrasts well with the instrument. (we have to be able to see the shape of it clearly)
+- Take the shot with the subject against a plain background, that contrasts well with it. (so we can see the shape of it clearly)

-• The image has to be sharp and contain detail (not out of focus or blurry)
+- The image should be sharp and contain detail (not out of focus or blurry)

-• The photo needs to be as high resolution as possible; email “actual size” don’t rez it down to Large or Medium.
+- The photo needs to be high resolution; email “actual size” don’t rez it down to Large or Medium.

 Pretty well all mobile phone cameras are good enough quality these days to get great results, so no need to use a high-end camera.